4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 .. image:: images/label_list.png
    :alt: View of the list of label coloring

-In this tab User can select coloring scheme of segmentation components labels .
+In this tab, Users can select the coloring scheme of segmentation components labels.

-*  Current scheme is choosen with radio button (|radio_button|) on the left.
+*  Current scheme is chosen with the radio button (|radio_button|) on the left.
-*  Custom schemes can be deleted with |delete| button.
+*  Custom schemes can be deleted with the |delete| button.
-*  New scheme can be defined based on old one using |edit| button.
+*  New scheme can be defined based on the old one using the |edit| button.

 Create labels
 ^^^^^^^^^^^^^
 .. image:: images/create_labels.png
    :alt: View on labels map creator widget.

-After selection of a new color use **Add color** button.
+After the selection of new color use the **Add color** button.
 Color order can be changed by drag and drop.

 Mask marking